-The Alapaha Blue Blood Bulldog has a very controversial history.
-This is because a lot of breeders have varying stories claiming to breed the only “real” Alapahas.
-Also known as ABBB, it is believed to have originated from the now extinct Mountain Bulldog.
-It is said to have been brought to the US in the 18th century but has no records before 1979.
-They were bred as working dogs and are referred as “catch dogs,” as they caught bear, hog and wild cattle.
+The Alapaha blue-blood bulldog has a very controversial history.
+This is because a lot of breeders have varying stories claiming to breed the only 'real' Alapahas.
+Also known as ABBB, it is believed to have originated from the now-extinct mountain bulldog.

-Even though it has proven its worth in various areas, the ABBB has not been accepted as show dogs.
-It is not that popular in the UK and still has not been recognised by The Kennel Club.
+Even though it has proven its worth in various areas, the ABBB has not been accepted as a show dog.
+It is not that popular in the UK and still has not been recognised by the Kennel Club.

 The Alapaha is often described as a hardy yet graceful large-statured dog.
-Its body is square and robust, weighing 55 to 90 pounds and standing 50 to 60 centimetres at the withers.
+Its body is square and robust, weighing 55–90 pounds and standing 50–60 centimetres at the withers.
 It has a box-shaped head with well-defined muscular cheeks and v-shaped or folded back ears.
-The preferred pattern is 50% white with a few patches of colours.
-All-white is acceptable but it should be ascertained that there are no abnormalities.
+The preferred pattern is 50 per cent white with a few patches of colours.
+All-white is acceptable, but it should be ascertained that there are no abnormalities.

-The breed’s coat is short, stiff and glossy, which requires very minimal grooming.
+The breed’s coat is short, stiff, and glossy, which requires very minimal grooming.
 It only requires one to two baths per month to avoid the doggy smell.
 It is an average shedder and only needs brushing twice a week.
 Clean the ears and trim the nails when needed.
-Bathe the Alapaha on occasions that it becomes dirty.
-It is also crucial to clean its ears and make sure there isn’t too much wax, or it can potentially lead to ear infection.
+Bathe the Alapaha only when it becomes dirty.
+It is also crucial to clean its ears and make sure there isn’t too much wax or it can potentially lead to ear infection.

-The ABBB is an intelligent, protective and loyal canine.
+The ABBB is an intelligent, protective, and loyal canine.
 It is brave without being hostile or too aggressive.
-While it may be kept in a fenced area, it prefers to stay indoors most of the time with family.
+Whilst it may be kept in a fenced area, it prefers to stay indoors most of the time with family.
 It is generally great with children of all ages.
-It can be protective of kids so make sure to introduce it properly to friends to avoid misinterpretations.
+It can be protective of kids, so make sure to introduce it properly to friends to avoid misinterpretations.